 For more information on available gaming licenses, see Regulatory Fact Sheet.

-Tribes in California make payments to three different funds: the Revenue Sharing Trust Fund, the Special Distribution Fund and the state’s General Fund.
-Currently, 46 tribes make payments into at least one of the funds.
-The Revenue Sharing Trust Fund receives payments from 33 tribes in the state.
-The Special Distribution Fund receives payments from 40 tribes in the state.
-The General Fund receives payment from 2 tribes in the state.
-Some tribes also contribute to special mitigation funds.
+Tribes in California make payments to three different funds: the Revenue Sharing Trust Fund, the Special Distribution Fund, and the state’s General Fund.
+Currently, 43 tribes make payments into at least one of the funds.
+The Revenue Sharing Trust Fund receives payments from 31 tribes in the state.
+The Special Distribution Fund receives payments from 38 tribes in the state.
+The General Fund receives payments from 1 tribe in the state.
+Some tribes also contribute to the special mitigation funds.

 For more information on California revenue share, see Regulatory Fact Sheet.